AskTinNguyen/AtherAgent/README.md

   - DeepSeek V3
   - DeepSeek R1

-## ⚡ AI SDK Implementation

-### Current Version: AI SDK UI

-This version of AtherAgent uses the AI SDK UI implementation, which is recommended for production use.
-It provides better streaming performance and more reliable client-side UI updates.

-### Previous Version: AI SDK RSC (v0.2.34 and earlier)

-The React Server Components (RSC) implementation of AI SDK was used in versions up to [v0.2.34](https://github.com/miurla/atheragent/releases/tag/v0.2.34) but is now considered experimental and not recommended for production.
-If you need to reference the RSC implementation, please check the v0.2.34 release tag.

-> Note: v0.2.34 was the final version using RSC implementation before migrating to AI SDK UI.

-For more information about choosing between AI SDK UI and RSC, see the [official documentation](https://sdk.vercel.ai/docs/getting-started/navigating-the-library#when-to-use-ai-sdk-rsc).

-## 📦 Open Source vs Cloud Offering

-AtherAgent is open source software available under the Apache-2.0 license.

-To maintain sustainable development and provide cloud-ready features, we offer a hosted version of AtherAgent alongside our open-source offering.
-The cloud solution makes AtherAgent accessible to non-technical users and provides additional features while keeping the core functionality open and available for developers.

-For our cloud service, visit [atheragent.ai](https://atheragent.ai).

-## 👥 Contributing

-We welcome contributions to AtherAgent!
-Whether it's bug reports, feature requests, or pull requests, all contributions are appreciated.

-Please see our [Contributing Guide](CONTRIBUTING.md) for details on:

-- How to submit issues
-- How to submit pull requests
-- Commit message conventions
-- Development setup

 # AtherAgent Chat

 A powerful chat interface with multimodal capabilities, built with Next.js and TypeScript.